ajeetraina/jetson-orin-nano-super-guide/README.md

 cd TensorRT-LLM

 # Build and install
-python3 scripts/build_wheel.py --cuda_version 12.6.0
+python3 scripts/build_wheel.py
 pip3 install ./build/tensorrt_llm*.whl
 ```

-The reason why we passed CUDA version 12.6.0.
-Reason - Based on your nvidia-smi output, we're using CUDA Version: 12.6
+Since I'm building on a Jetson Orin with CUDA 12.6, the script should automatically detect and use the correct CUDA installation.
-This is running on a Jetson Orin with driver version 540.4.0.
+The build might take some time as TensorRT-LLM is a complex library with many components.

 ```
 nvidia-smi